intel/scikit-learn-intelex/doc/sources/oneapi_gpu.rst

 .. rubric:: Compatibility considerations

-For compatibility reasons, algorithms in Intel(R) Extension for Scikit-learn* can be offloaded to the device with use of :code:`daal4py.oneapi.sycl_context`.
+For compatibility reasons, algorithms in Intel(R) Extension for Scikit-learn* may be offloaded to the device using :code:`daal4py.oneapi.sycl_context`.
 It is recommended to use the ways described above for device offloading instead of using :code:`sycl_context`.